rcherrueau/execo/doc/tutorial.rst

  print Report([ servers, clients ]).to_string() for s in servers.processes() + clients.processes():
    print "%s\nstdout:\n%s\nstderr:\n%s" % (s, s.stdout(), s.stderr())

-This time we sleep for 1 second after starting the servers to make sure again that they are ready to receive incoming connexions.

 The netcat command line on clients shows the usage of *substitutions*:
 In the command line given for Remote and in pathes given to Get, Put,